Heather’s teaching philosophy.

 Public Address

 This course focuses on introducing students to the foundations of communicating in public settings, from large public stages to everyday workplaces to civic and neighborhood settings.
-Recent iterations of Dr. Hayes’ syllabus have included hands on work around public communication in digital settings (e.g., Zoom and social media) as well as preparation for participation in global communicative work spaces and local organizing communities.
+Recent iterations of Dr. Hayes’ syllabus have included hands on work around public communication in digital settings (e.g., Zoom and social media) as well as preparation for participation in global communicative workplaces and civic spaces.